Kruithne/kogs-logger/README.md

 // > [i] Your password is potato
 ```

-**User Choice**
+### User Choice

 When writing a CLI application, you may want to prompt the user to choose from a list of options.
-The `log.choice()` method allows you to do this.
+The `log.choice(...choices)` method allows you to do this.

 ```js
 log.info('What is your favorite color?');